Please answer all questions fully. Do not attach or send supplementary material (such as books you have written); it will not be reviewed if sent.

 the four offices or prevent you from being considered by all four of the sponsoring

 offices.
-Your Proposal MUST be in either PDF or Microsoft WORD format.
+Your Proposal MUST be in either PDF or Microsoft Word format.

-Please reproduce the Candidate
+Please supply links to the Candidate

-Evaluation form that is part of this application and and give it to two persons who will
+Recommendation form to two persons who will

-application cannot be considered without these references.
+application cannot be considered without these recommendations.

 In the space below, list the names and contact information for the individuals submitting candidate

-evaluations on your behalf.
+recommendations on your behalf.